-What is Aluminum oxide (Al2O3)?
+What is Aluminium Oxide (Al2O3)?

 It is found naturally as corundum, Ruby’s, sapphires, and emeralds.
-It is an amphoteric substance, which reacts with both acids as well as bases.
-It occurs as solid and appears white in color.
-It is odorless and insoluble in water.
-The most common occurrence of this compound is in crystalline form, called α-aluminum oxide or corundum.
+It is an amphoteric substance, which reacts with both acids and bases.
+It occurs as solid and appears white.
+It is odourless and insoluble in water.
+The most common occurrence of this compound is in crystalline form, called α-aluminium oxide or corundum.
 Due to its hardness, is widely used and suitable to use as an abrasive and in cutting tools.

-Properties of Aluminum oxide – Al2O3
+Properties of Aluminium oxide – Al2O3

 |Molecular Weight/ Molar Mass||101.96 g/mol|